ddudnik/oss-review-toolkit/docs/GettingStarted.md

 Writing scan result to '[scanner-output-path]/scan-result.yml'.
 ```

-As you can see from when you check the results file the licenses detected by `ScanCode` match the licenses declared by
-the packages.
-This is because we scanned a small and well-maintained package in this example, but if you run the scan on
-a bigger project you will see that `ScanCode` often finds more licenses than are declared by the packages.

 The `scanner` writes a new ORT result file to `[scanner-output-path]/scan-result.yml` containing the scan results in
 addition to the analyzer result from the input.
 This way belonging results are stored in the same place for traceability.
 If the input file already contained scan results they are replaced by the new scan results in the output.

+As you can see when checking the `scan-result.yml` file, the licenses detected by `ScanCode` match the licenses declared
+by the packages.
+This is because we scanned a small and well-maintained package in this example, but if you run the scan
+on a bigger project you will see that `ScanCode` often finds more licenses than are declared by the packages.

+The full scan result file should look very similar to [this](./examples/getting-started-scan-result.yml).

 ## 6. Running the evaluator